 Make checks payable to “NAQT” and send them to

 Shawnee, KS 66203

-All participating competitors will receive copies of the questions used at this championship.
-(This is the full Division II set—including bonuses—regardless of when they are eliminated).
+All participating competitors will receive copies of all the questions used at this championship, regardless of when they are eliminated.
+(This is the full Division II set—including bonuses.)
 These questions must be picked up at the championship itself, after the finals.
 Competitors who leave early or who forget to pick up their questions will be charged a shipping-and-handling fee of $10 to have them mailed.
 In addition, each competitor may also pick up a separate copy of the questions for the use of his or her school’s quiz bowl program.

 Each player who is not yet 18 years of age (as of April 15, 2018) must be accompanied by an adult chaperone.
 Multiple players may share the same chaperone.

-All players who survive the elimination heats and qualify for the one-on-one elimination rounds will receive awards.
-In addition, the top players in each subject area (history, literature, etc.) will also receive awards.
-The exact form of the awards has not been determined.
+All players who survive the elimination group matches and qualify for the head-to-head rounds will receive plaques.
+In addition, the top players in each subject area (history, literature, etc.) will also receive plaques.

 Players will want to fly into one of the two major Chicago airports, either Chicago O’Hare International Airport (ORD; much more convenient) or Chicago Midway International Airport (MDW; much less convenient).